4 Best Types of Grout for a Shower: Explained & Compared

 How to Install Epoxy Grout in a Shower

-Your epoxy grout will come with a set of directions, and these can vary from product to product.
+Your epoxy grout will come with a set of directions, which can vary from product to product.
 But first, clean the shower thoroughly, especially the tiling.
 Debris and traces of dirt left behind can get caught in the grout and become hard to remove.

 male using epoxy grout for floor tiles